ibm-cloud-docs/vmwaresolutions/services/f5_considerations.md

 ## F5 BIG-IP order example
 {: #f5_considerations-example}

-You can order a VMware® vCenter Server **Small** instance with two ESXi servers with the following configuration: 16 cores at 2.10 GHz each with 128 GB RAM.
+You can order a {{site.data.keyword.vcf-auto-short}} **Small** instance with two ESXi servers with the following configuration: 16 cores at 2.10 GHz each with 128 GB RAM.
 For F5 BIG-IP, you select the **Best** license model and a value of 5 Gbps for **Maximum Bandwidth**.

 In this case, a single BIG-IP VM requires on each server: